Jason (1881 ship): Usage as Polar Ship renamed Stella Polare

 In 1898 the Italian prince and explorer Prince Luigi Amedeo, Duke of the Abruzzi wanted to do polar expeditions.
 He travelled to Norway and consulted the famous polar explorer Fridtjof Nansen that had sailed the furthest north with the Colin Archer built polar ship Fram in 1893–96.
 In 1899 Amedo bought Jason, renamed her Stella Polare and took her to Colin Archer's shipyard.
 The interior was stripped out and beams, diagonals and knees heavily strengthened the ship.
 At the same time, Colin Archer fitted out Southern Cross for polar expeditions and the two ships lay side by side at the yard in Larvik.

 Amedeo gathered an expeditionary crew of Italian and Norwegian civilians and sailed from Christiana on 12 June of that year.
 By the 30th, they had reached Archangel, Russia to load sled dogs onto the ship.
 Leaving Russia, they headed for Franz Josef Land.
 They landed in Teplitz Bay in Rudolf Island, with a hope to establish a winter camp for the expedition.
 From here, they established a string of camps designed to supply each other with food and men.
 During the expedition, Amedeo lost two fingers to frostbite, and had to hand command of the voyage over to Captain Umberto Cagni.
 On 25 April 1900, Cagni planted the Italian flag at 86°34'N, claiming the title of "Farthest North."

-After Amedeo's uncle, King Umberto I of Italy, was killed in July 1900, the widow made a silver replica of Stella Polare at a cost of 12.000 lire and placed it at the Virgin Mary's wonder-working picture in the cathedral of Torino, Italy.
+After Amedeo's uncle, King Umberto I of Italy, was killed in July 1900, the widow made a silver replica of Stella Polare at a cost of 12.000 lire and placed it at the Virgin Mary's wonder-working picture in the Turin Cathedral, Italy.

 In July 1909 the Stella Polare was given as training ship for an association in Rome.
 She was taken under tow from the arsenal in La Spezia and anchored at Ripa Grande in the river Tiber, a little upstream of the Aventine Hill.
 There she caught fire, but a part of the bow was saved and put in the museum of Milano.